glarer/UserspaceBypass/Readme.md

 7. Run the program to be boosted and waiting for boost complete.
 8. It will be printed in `dmesg` after every 500k syscalls are captured, check `dmesg` to find whether syscall has been boosted.
 9. Finally, uninstall the module using `sudo rmmod zz_lkm`.
 * Every program needs to be boosted individually: re-insert the kernel module and re-run the daemon program.
+We give one script to run ub in `source_codes/ub/` named `start.sh`.
+If the syscall address is right, kernel module and daemon program have been compiled, just run `sudo ./start.sh` to start ub.

-To simplify the artifact, we write several scripts to reduce the repetitive workload of client test.
+To simplify the artifact, we also write several scripts to reduce the repetitive workload of client test.
 Please see `source/scripts/` folder, the usage of them are specified inside the scripts.

 ### Tips from the beginning:
-All the options with the tag '**(Optional: has been Pre-hardcode)**' can be jump.
+All the options with the tag '**(Optional: has been Pre-hardcode)**' can be bypassed.
- But if it cannot boost successful, please follow the re-do the experiment from the **(Optional: has been Pre-hardcode)** step **OR** follow the instruction on [how to find syscall address](#strace).
+ But if it cannot boost successful, please re-do the experiment from the **(Optional: has been Pre-hardcode)** step **OR** follow the instruction on [how to find syscall address](#strace).

 ---------